Homotopies in Grothendieck fibrations: The homotopy 2-category

-By the results of Parts~\ref{sec:proof}~and~\ref{sec:modelcats}, we now have a 2-categorical structure on $\C_\fb$ for any right proper model category $\C$.
-In Part~\ref{sec:classical-2cat}, we want to compare this, in the case of the category of topological spaces, with the ``classical'' 2-category of topological spaces.
-Of course, one first needs to say what one means by the latter, for example which class of topological spaces we are considering. \footnote{ One could also consider other ``space-like'' categories, for example the category of simplicial sets.
-In the latter case, one can give a similar treatment to the one we give below, though one must restrict to the fibrant objects, i.e., Kan complexes.
-Another very interesting example is the category of groupoids, with the right-proper model structure given in \cite{strickland-groupoids}; in this case, everything is fibrant and cofibrant, and one recovers the usual 2-category of groupoids. } However, the \emph{idea} of the homotopy 2-category is clear enough: 0-cells are spaces, 1-cells are continuous maps, and 2-cells are homotopy-classes of homotopies -- the reason one needs to take \emph{homotopy-classes} of homotopies is so that the composition is strictly associative, as is familiar from the definition of the fundamental group.
+By the results of Parts~\ref{sec:proof}~and~\ref{sec:modelcats}, we now have a 2-categorical structure on $\C_\fb$, and in particular on $\C_\cfb$, for any model category $\C$.
+There is another, more familiar (especially in the case $\C=\Top$) 2-categorical structure that one can put on $\C_\cfb$, and in Part~\ref{sec:classical-2cat}, we compare the two.

+In the case of the category $\C=\Top$ of topological spaces, the 2-categorical structure on $\C_\cfb$ is roughly as follows: 0-cells are spaces, 1-cells are continuous maps, and 2-cells are homotopy-classes (with ``fixed endpoints'') of homotopies -- the reason one needs to take \emph{homotopy-classes} of homotopies is so that the composition is strictly associative, as is familiar from the definition of the fundamental group.